Kitware/trame/docs/content/docs/tutorial-layouts.md

 # Layouts

 To simplify creation of the graphical user interface (GUI) for the web application, ***trame*** defines layouts such as `FullScreenPage`, `SinglePage`, and `SinglePageWithDrawer`.

 All core layouts start with a `VApp` (Vuetifies `v-app`) component.
 The `VApp` is **REQUIRED** for all applications.
 It is the mount point for other Vuetify components and functionality and ensures that it propagates the default application variant (dark/light) to children components while ensuring proper cross-browser support for certain click events in browsers like Safari. `VApp` should only be rendered within your application **ONCE**.

 More on Vuetify in the next chapter of the tutorial.

-Each of these layouts can be utilized by importing, instantiating, and adding via the `start` function.
+Each of these layouts can be utilized by importing, instantiating, and serving it via its `start` function.

 ## `FullScreenPage`

+If you want to experiement with it you can edit `02_layouts/app_cone.py` which was the latest cone example we built using the `SinglePage` layout.

 The `FullScreenPage` layout starts with VApp and exposes the children array where one could add in other desired HTML elements (Vuetify UI Components).